lablup/backend.ai/docs/common-api/objects.rst

    * - ``size``
      - ``int``
      - The number of items per page.
+       If set zero or this object is entirely omitted, all items are returned and ``index`` is ignored.
    * - ``index``
      - ``int``
      - The page number to show, zero-based.